Major Challenges and FinTech Trends That Will Dominate 2019

 Finally, she has emphasized cybersecurity as the last but not least fintech concern today: “In the Black Mirror episode ‘The Entire History of You’, the characters had implants that recorded everything they saw and did.
 This is close to how people leave a digital trail behind as we use apps and browse the internet.
 With cybercriminals launching more frequent and sophisticated attacks, fintechs must be extremely proactive in anticipating things that could go wrong.
 With data security and privacy protections as a priority, it’s a must for fintechs to invest in cybersecurity for protection against a potential breach.”

-Innovator’s Guide conducted a study to identify which emerging technologies and fintech trends will revamp the industry.
+Innovator’s Guide conducted a study to identify which emerging technologies and financial technology trends will revamp the industry.
 They analyzed 14,000 fintech startups.
 As a result, they found out that blockchain, artificial intelligence (AI), regulation technology (RegTech), and mobile technologies are going to be 2019’s main game changers.

 Blockchain was primarily created to ensure that cryptocurrency transactions were secure and protected from hacking attempts.